Val di Fassa Hut-to-Hut Walking Holiday

 The Monzoni Group

 The day begins with a transfer from your hotel to the impressive San Pellegrino Pass, the starting point of your trek.
-Today you will skirt the southern slopes of the wildlife-rich Monzoni, where you are more likely to see ibex than people.
-The ibex seem at peace with hikers and some will pose for the camera unperturbed.
+Today you will skirt the southern slopes of the wildlife-rich Monzoni, where perhaps you will see more ibex than people.
+The ibex seem at peace with hikers, and some will pose for the camera unperturbed.
 The descent to your overnight accommodation in the Contrin valley is punctuated by an unforgettable view of the Sassolungo Group, your destination on Day 4.

 View of the Val Contrin valley.
 Dolomites.
 South Tyrol.
 Italy.